jeonsumin/messenger/Pods/InputBarAccessoryView/README.md

 iMessage style [TypingIndicator](https://github.com/nathantannar4/TypingIndicator) for chat apps

 ## Latest Releases
+5.2.3
+   - Fixed appendSpaceOnCompletion inserting space at wrong location 5.2.2
+   - Added an optional offset in KeyboardManager.bind(tableView:)
+   - Change reuseIdentifier from `public` to `open` to allow inheritance
+   - Fix send button loading indicator for dark mode
+   - Fix iOS 14 UIPasteboard system notification with images 5.2.0
+   - Drop support for iOS 11 and bump minimum version to iOS 12+
+   - Support Swift 5.3 and higher for XCode 12

+5.1.0
+   - Added support for smooth height transitions when the text view expands, set `shouldAnimateTextDidChangeLayout` to `true`
+   - Fixed accessibility of `HorizontalEdgePadding` initializers and a typo in its filename
+   - Added support for Dark Mode on iOS 13+

-- 5.0.0
+5.0.0
-    - Drop support for iOS 9 and iOS 10 #117
+   - Drop support for iOS 9 and iOS 10
-    - Remove `RxSwift`/`RxCocoa`  from SPM #128
+   - Remove `RxSwift`/`RxCocoa`  from SPM
-    - Fix image paste logic #126
+   - Fix image paste logic
-    - Fixed Getting started preview and hashtag typo #93
+   - Fixed Getting started preview and hashtag typo
-    - Update documentation for setStackViewItems #82
+   - Update documentation for setStackViewItems
-- 4.3.3
-    - Added support for Swift Package Manager (SPM)
-    - Made `reuseIdentifier` public accessible
-    - Fixed warnings
-- 4.3.2
-    - Fixed a bug where editing immediately before a tag prefix would break the tag
-- 4.3.1
-    - Add `RxSwift`/`RxCocoa` support through extensions and delegate proxies, requires Cocoapods installation of  `InputBarAccessoryView/RxExtensions`
-- 4.3.0
-    - Swift 5 support

 See [CHANGELOG](./CHANGELOG.md) for more details and older releases.